makma/fingerprintjs.com/content/blog/what-is-tls-fingerprinting.md

 ### Vulnerable Applications

 Applications evolve and are updated if the need arises.
-For example, the latest Firefox version at the time of writing is 91.0.2, which uses TLS.1.3.
+For example, the latest Firefox version at the time of writing is 91.0.2, which uses TLS 1.3.
 If TLS fingerprinting reveals a TLS `Client Hello` for a Firefox version using [TLS 1.0 or TLS 1.1, both of which lack recommended cryptographic algorithms according to IETF](https://datatracker.ietf.org/doc/rfc8996/), you can inform the user to update their browsers.
 You can block them from accessing your website or network as a last resort.

 ## Get in touch